Charles Edward, Duke of Saxe-Coburg and Gotha: Education

 According to Urbach, Wilhelm wanted to turn his young cousin into a "Prussian officer".
+The emperor associated the British aristocracy with political liberalism and wished to expunge the prince of such views.
 He invited the family to live in Potsdam, a town near Berlin which was used as the German emperor's summer residence.
 Charles Edward attended the Preußische Hauptkadettenanstalt (Prussian Central Cadet Institute) at Lichterfelde.
-Wilhelm informed Queen Victoria in a telegraph that one of his staff had "chosen eight well-behaved boys to form a class for him". the prince studied the German language and military science.
+Wilhelm informed Queen Victoria in a telegraph that one of his staff had "chosen eight well-behaved boys to form a class for him".
+The prince studied the German language and military science.
+Urbach suggested he learnt the language quickly and commented that his "German essays [at the military academy] were soon receiving higher marks than his English ones".
 He was made a lieutenant of cavalry on his 16th birthday in 1900, and joined the 1.
 Garderegiment zu Fuß (1st Foot Guards) at Potsdam.
-In 1903, Charles Edward completed his university entrance qualification.
-His results were not made public.
-Charles Edward then studied government management at Prussian government ministries.
-He attended Bonn University, and studied law, but was not a particularly academic young man, and mainly enjoyed participating in the Corps Borussia Bonn.
+The prince received regular military training and was often reminded of a German monarch's duty to serve his nation.

 Wilhelm II took such interest in Charles Edward's assimilation into German society that the latter was known in the Imperial Court as "the Emperor's seventh son".
-The prince, with his mother and sister, spent a lot of their spare time at the German court in Berlin, where they were treated as members of the emperor's family.
+The prince, with his mother and sister, spent much of their spare time at the German court in Berlin, where they were treated as members of the emperor's family.
 Wilhelm had seven children, the older of whom were a similar age to the Albany siblings; Alice later wrote that they were "like another brother and sister to them".
 The women got on well with Empress Augusta Victoria, while Wilhelm became something of a substitute father for Charles Edward.
 Wilhelm saw Charles Edward as impressionable.
 He introduced the prince to his own worldview which included antisemitism, German nationalism and hostility to the Reichstag (parliament).
 During a political scandal in 1908, there were allegations of the young man engaging in homosexual activity with Wilhelm.

-Charles Edward often did not enjoy his time in Berlin, where the emperor seemed to become resentful of him and frequently bullied him.
-A 1905 entry in the diary of an official at the Berlin court commented;The Emperor loves to have fun with him [Charles Edward].
-But what usually happens is that he pinches and puffs him so much that the poor little Duke actually gets beaten up.
-Recently his bride, Princess Victoria and her parents were also present; This probably made it particularly embarrassing for the poor little Duke, who almost fought back tears and had such an unhappy expression on his face the whole evening, as if he were about to be hanged the next morning.
+In 1903, Charles Edward completed his university entrance qualification.
+His results were not made public.
+Charles Edward then studied government management at Prussian government ministries.
+He attended Bonn University.
+The university chancellor gave a speech at the young duke's matriculation which was circulated in German newspapers; he commented that a man needed to take on an entirely German identity and outlook to "fully and truly fulfill the vocation of a German prince".
+The prince studied law, but was not a particularly academic young man, and mainly enjoyed participating in the Corps Borussia Bonn.